 I’m a PhD student at University College London’s Department of Anthropology.
 My research focuses on how tabletop roleplaying games in Singapore allow humans to navigate the uncertainty of human existence through the co-construction of narrative and fate.

 I’m currently in the middle of my fieldwork.
 Come chat with me on Twitter or drop me an email at firstname.lastname@example.org.

 “I like the dragon to be there”: Role-playing studio spaces and the delivery of the paid game experience in Singapore

-I explore material elements of the TTRPG that are fuzzier, more permeable, and more atmospheric in nature: light and sound.
+In this conference paper, I explore material elements of the TTRPG that are fuzzier, more permeable, and more atmospheric in nature: light and sound.

-Roleplaying games enable not just action but also makes the framing of action visible and changeable: people do things AND negotiate what can and cannot be done.
+At this year’s RAI conference, I talked about how roleplaying games enable not just action but also makes the framing of action visible and changeable: people do things AND negotiate what can and cannot be done.

-The processes of unequal global development, precarious work, and welfare exclusion have rendered low-waged labour migrants especially vulnerable to the pandemic.
+A co-edited book focusing on how the processes of unequal global development, precarious work, and welfare exclusion have rendered low-waged labour migrants especially vulnerable to the pandemic.

 I was recently honoured to win a grant from the Association of Southeast Asian Studies (UK) to work on a project titled Waystations to Utopia: Tabletop Roleplaying Games as a Method of Hopeful Speculation.

 Monks, nunchucks, and kungfu?
 The Orientalist image of Asia in D&D is being overturned by Singaporeans intent on expanding what it means to tell an Asian story.